 For further details: Blackest Night

 William Hand starts hearing the voices of the dead calling his name.
 He sees his life flash back to when he first became the Black Hand.
-It also showed how he got the rod when Hal Jordan and Sinestro, who was still a Green Lantern, were in earth to arrest Atrocitus.
-He's possessed and ends up killing his family and eventually killing himself as well with the rod he found when he first became the Black Hand.
+It also showed how he got the rod when Hal Jordan and Sinestro, who was still a Green Lantern, were on earth to arrest Atrocitus.
+He's possessed and ends up killing his family and himself as well with the rod he found when he first became the Black Hand.
 William is dead and Scar appears over his dead body.
 She says that William is ready and she gives his body a black ring.
 William rises with the power of the black ring and the dead which officially begins the Blackest Night.

 It's memorial day for all the dead heroes on earth.
 The people, heroes, and even the villains visit the graves of those who have passed away.
 Hal, with the rest of the Green Lanterns of Sector 2814, flies to the memorial and are cheered on by the crowd.
 They remember their loved ones who have passed away.
 The different heroes who have passed are all being honored around the world.
 Alfred also visits the grave of Bruce Wayne but is shocked as someone dug up his grave and took his skull.
 He contacts Hal who at the time was in the headquarters of the Justice League of America along with Barry Allen.
 Hal shows the Barry where they kept the remains of those who have also passed away.
 Barry asks Hal to show him more and to show him everyone else who has died while he was gone.